Legion-Expansion/Legion-Expansion/README.md

 If replacing existing vanilla units:

 - use the same naming conventions for directories and files as the vanilla units
-- set the base_spec to the vanilla unit to reduce copy / paste of duplicate information in unit json files
+- set the base_spec to the vanilla unit to reduce copy / paste of duplicate information in unit JSON files
-- add only changed properties to unit json files (everything else will inherit from the base_spec)
+- add only changed properties to unit JSON files (everything else will inherit from the base_spec)

 If you rename a unit directory: